Himalayan Yoga Academy

 Yoga For Cervical Spondylosis

-To a certain extent, we all develop a degree of degeneration in the vertebrate and discs as we become older.
+To a certain extent, we all develop a degree of degeneration in the vertebral discs as we become older.
 More than 80% of the people over the age of 60 are affected.
 As the ‘discs’ degenerate over the years, they become thinner.
 Sometimes the adjacent vertebrae develop small, rough areas of bone on their edges.
-The nearby muscles, ligaments and nerves may become irritated by these degenerative changes which can cause troublesome symptoms.
+The nearby muscles, ligaments, and nerves may become irritated by these degenerative changes, which can cause troublesome symptoms.

 A previous neck injury (which may have occurred several years prior) can predispose to spondylosis, but the major risk factor is aging.
 By the age of 60, 70% of women and 85% of men show changes consistent with cervical spondylosis on x-ray